-1. Why is the outer conductor (the shield) of coaxial cables kept at ground potential and does completely surround the inner conductor?
+1. Explain why the outer conductor (the shield) of coaxial cables is kept at ground potential and does completely surround the inner conductor.

 The shielding of the signal-carrying conductor by the shield, that is kept at ground potential, reduces electromagnetic interferences.